Agostino Vallini: Biography

 Upon the death of John Paul II on 2 April 2005, Vallini and all major Vatican officials automatically lost their positions.
 He was confirmed as Prefect of the Apostolic Signatura by Pope Benedict XVI on 21 April.
 Pope Benedict created him Cardinal-Deacon of S. Pier Damiani ai Monti di S. Paolo in the consistory of 24 March 2006.

 Vallini was appointed Vicar General of His Holiness for the Diocese of Rome on 27 June 2008, succeeding Camillo Ruini.
 As Vicar General, he was responsible for the diocese of Rome on behalf of the pope.
 He was also Archpriest of the Lateran Basilica and Grand Chancellor of the Pontifical Lateran University.

 Vallini serves as a member of the Congregation for the Causes of Saints; Congregation for Bishops; Congregation for Institutes of Consecrated Life and Societies of Apostolic Life; Congregation for the Evangelization of Peoples.
 He also serves as a member of the Pontifical Council for Legislative Texts and the Administration of the Patrimony of the Apostolic See and Council of Cardinals for Study of Organizational and Economic Affairs of the Holy See.
 He can hold these memberships until his 80th birthday.

 On 18 September 2012, Pope Benedict XVI named Vallini one of the Synod Fathers of the Synod of Bishops on the New Evangelization.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 On 26 March 2017 Pope Francis accepted his resignation as Vicar of Rome and Archpriest of St. John Lateran.
 On 30 September Francis named him a member of the Supreme Tribunal of the Apostolic Signatura.

 On 4 November 2017, Pope Francis appointed Cardinal Vallini Pontifical Legate for the Basilicas of Saint Francis of Assisi and Saint Mary of the Angels, both in Assisi, Italy.
+His responsibilities ended upon the appointment of Cardinal Ángel Fernández Artime to succeed him in that position on 16 July 2025.